 Mulholland Drive manifests by mixing the romantic narrative of a love affair with surrealism.
-Revealing the surrealist truths of romantic love, where sexuality and death are powerfully intertwined with one another in the film.
+Revealing the surrealist truths of romantic love, where sexuality and death are powerfully intertwined with one another.

-The surrealist heroine of this Hollywood dream, is the actress Betty/Diane – for she is two characters (the Innocent/the Aspiring actress and turned jaded, indirect killer) who succumbs to self-hatred, murder and self-destruction.
+The surrealist heroine of this Hollywood dream, is the actress Betty/Diane – for she is two characters (the Innocent aspiring actress and the jaded, indirect killer) who succumbs to self-hatred, murder and self-destruction.

 The third act is where the viewer sees the leading and haunting main theme of Mulholland Drive: Obsession.